HOW TO MAKE A HUMIDITY TRAY

 NOTE: IF your plant it really dry, you could add additional water to above the top of the rocks so that you can bottom water your plant if desired.

-Now that your Humidity Tray is complete - keep an eye on the water levels 1-2 times per week.
-If your environment is more dry, the water will evaporate over time and you will need to periodically add more water to your tray.
+Now that your Humidity Tray is complete - keep an eye on the water levels.
+You may need to check every other day or just 1-2 times per week pending how dry and warm your room is.
+If your environment is more dry, the water will evaporate more quickly and you will need to periodically add more water to your tray.

 Step by step video guide is also available on our YouTube